 Skip to content

-πŸ“‹ This guide covers how to configure your shell, where files go, how overrides work, and how to extend the framework with your own code.
+πŸ“‹ This guide covers where every config file lives, when it runs, how overrides work, and how to extend the framework with your own code.

 🧠 Philosophy